Chapter 1:

 “I got nothing”, she replied, alluding to the earlier conversation about doing nothing.
 “I’m not some sort of game protagonist, always on some kind of side-quest.
 Especially on weekends, you know”, she explained.

-“Then, yeah, Let’s go”, I excitedly accepted her offer.
+“Then, yeah, Let’s go!”, I excitedly accepted her offer.

 It suddenly came to me that, despite our past, it was a little weird for Rio to be talking so openly and friendly with me.
 We weren’t exactly friends, but certainly not strangers either.
-Former colleagues, who only ever sat together during all-school exams in which they mixed up different classes.
+Former colleagues, who only ever sat together during all-school exams during which they mixed up different classes.

 I, however, wasn’t about to complain about these events, which, sincerely, seemed much like divine intervention in my life.
 Instead, I listened to the waves producing their fascinating onomatopoeias, too childish to write home about.
 Yet, they were some of nature’s finest rhythmic sounds, and these in particular were even better, given the good company I had.